-Hash functions must produce a fixed length output.
-No matter the length of the input string (also called the “plaintext” input or “message”), you always want the output to be the same.
+Hash functions must produce a fixed-length output.
+No matter what the length is of the input string (also called the “plaintext” input or “message”), you always want the output to be the same.
 Even if it’s smaller than the output text, you would just add some sort of “padding” to the initial input.

 Preimage resistance means that even if you were to try various input texts or pre-image into your hash function, you likely won’t find a correlation or mapping to a specific output character or combination of characters.